palkan/gem-check/src/pages/en.md

 First, kwargs are more readable and do not depend on the order.

-Secondly, kwargs [allocate less objects](https://github.com/benoittgt/understand_ruby_memory#why-keywords-arguments-will-create-less-garbage-collected-objects-after-22-answered-) compared with `options = {}` argument.
+Secondly, kwargs [allocate less objects](https://github.com/benoittgt/understand_ruby_memory#why-keywords-arguments-will-create-less-garbage-collected-objects-after-22-answered-) compared to `options = {}` argument.

 Example: